 - Look for federal internship and employment opportunities through the USAJOBS Pathways Program.

 - Find a mentor and expand your networking resources through Spouse Ambassador Network organizations.

 Although some companies have hiring programs specifically for new college graduates, many organizations hope to hire graduates with a minimum of one year of work experience in the field.
 Even as a nontraditional student, you should complete at least one, and possibly several internships, while you are in school to gain experience and references.
 Other reasons for internships include the following:

-- Many employers hire interns who have participated in their internship programs.
+- Many employers hire prospective candidates who have participated in their internship programs.

 - You may earn college credit toward your degree.

 - You may earn money during your internship.

 - Your internship experience may help you get a higher starting salary when you graduate.